Marsh vs. A Simple, Effective Way to Avoid Poverty

 [F]ocusing on these details as the causes or solutions to poverty is a dead end – except of course for those who wish to persuade themselves and others that poverty is not a problem and not something that deserves our attention or resources.
 In which case, it gets them exactly where they’re going.

 Dead end?
-If you really care about poverty, you should overjoyed to learn that people can massively reduce poverty by slightly changing their behavior.
+If you really care about poverty, you should be overjoyed to learn that people can massively reduce poverty by slightly changing their behavior.
 Of course, this realization will also reduce our sympathy for people who refuse to change their behavior.
 And it should.

 P.S.
 For the record, I think single motherhood is underrated.
 Bringing life into the world is a great good, and nothing to regret.
 But it’s even better to plan ahead to give your kids a stable two-parent family – and irresponsible to have kids you can’t afford to support.